Part VIII – Beneath a Falling Sky

 “Water in order!”

-High in the air, four aircraft appeared.
+High in the sky, four aircraft appeared.
 From this distance, they seemed slow, almost peaceful.
-They came from the northeast, an unusual approach for the enemy.
+They were coming from the northeast, an unusual approach for the enemy.
 Could they be friendlies that hadn’t reported their positions?

 But then they dove.